Happy holidays!! May the New Year be filled with wisdom, peace and good health!

 Facebook was unnecessary.
 It would have been redundant.

 Contemporary discussions of educational technology seem consumed with data management, total cost of ownership, testing and everything but student learning.
 It may be worth taking some time to reflect on our current practice and think about what’s possible.
 Are we doing all we can to use computers to empower students and change classroom practice?

 This groundbreaking work was published in 1971.
-How does your school practice compare against thirty-nine year-old predictions?
+How does your school practice compare against such “ancient” predictions?